 Nighttime Legibility: 1/5

 Bvlgari Catene (refs.
 102038 BBCP31WGGD1.2T/12 & 102052 BBCP31WGG.2T/12) specification

 Price: $57,000 USD (ref.
 102038 BBCP31WGGD1.2T/12) / $43,500 USD (ref.
 102052 BBCP31WGG.2T/12)

 Dial: White mother-of-pearl, natural

 Water resistance: 30 meters

-Strap: “Necklace chain” bracelet in 18-carat rose gold with 60 brilliants (2.50 cts) of different size, secured with triple folding clasp in 18-carat rose gold
+Strap: “Necklace chain” bracelet in 18-karat rose gold with 60 brilliants (2.50 cts) of different sizes, secured with triple folding clasp in 18-karat rose gold

 Crystal: Sapphire, antireflective